nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_allergy_list.md

 ---

 ## Overview ##
-This section details the design approach using FHIR resources to support the PRSB heading model for allergies.
+This section details the design approach using FHIR Resources to support the PRSB heading model for allergies.
 It is important to distinguish between two kinds of allergic reaction / adverse reaction entry in the medical record:
 ## Allergic Response or Adverse Reaction Event and Propensity ##
 <ol>